cannon-zz/luggable-colour-crt-monitor/README.md

 * The absence of the PAL/SECAM colour processing circuitry ... replaced with a tint control.
 * The SKYTEK has a different flyback transformer, with fewer taps on the primary winding.
 In particular, the CX-60 derives a +17 V DC supply for the vertical deflection circuit from one of its transformer's primary's taps, whereas the SKYTEK doesn't have that and uses its main regulated 11 V DC supply to power the vertical deflection.
 The substantially lower voltage leads to significantly different component values in that part of the circuit.

-The Panasonic TH6-X3V uses the same picture tube, but a different all-in-one chip.
-Other TVs that I believe are similar, that I found in my search for a schematic, include:
-* Jericho color TV J-210
-* Jaxon CT-105
-* Hitachi C6-GL3
-* National TH6-X300
-* National TH6-X7

 ## Power Supply

 The TV's DC barrel jack is labelled "12 V".
 It was powered by an external unregulated DC power supply labelled an oddly precise 14.7 V at 1.3 A.  The TV was also intended to be powered from an automotive cigarette lighter, so it was basically getting fed about 14 V, unregulated.
 Internally, that feeds a linear 11.0 V DC regulator from which everything is powered.
 That regulator is precise:  it has a temperature compensated zener reference and a voltage adjust pot.
 So the circuit needs a clean, precise, regulated 11.0 V supply.
 It would be very convenient if the circuit could run on a (clean, regulated) 12 V supply because that's one of the power supplies the computer already has.